kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 The program `special_tdma_function.py` is based on our specialized Thomas algorithm.
 In `General-vs-special-tdma-test.py`, we compare the time spent over the general and special algorithm and print them to the console at different step sizes ($n$-values).
 The results are:

-    General TDMA, time spent on n = 100 is 0.000195 seconds Special TDMA, time spent on n= 100 is 0.0002599 seconds
+    General TDMA, time spent on n = 100 is 0.000195 seconds Special TDMA, time spent on n = 100 is 0.0002599 seconds

-    General TDMA, time spent on n = 1000 is 0.0046473 seconds Special TDMA, time spent on n= 1000 is 0.003015 seconds
+    General TDMA, time spent on n = 1000 is 0.0046473 seconds Special TDMA, time spent on n = 1000 is 0.003015 seconds

-    General TDMA, time spent on n = 10000 is 0.0573864 seconds Special TDMA, time spent on n= 10000 is 0.0366101 seconds
+    General TDMA, time spent on n = 10000 is 0.0573864 seconds Special TDMA, time spent on n = 10000 is 0.0366101 seconds

-    General TDMA, time spent on n = 100000 is 0.307781 seconds Special TDMA, time spent on n= 100000 is 0.216879 seconds
+    General TDMA, time spent on n = 100000 is 0.307781 seconds Special TDMA, time spent on n = 100000 is 0.216879 seconds

-    General TDMA, time spent on n = 1e+06 is 2.97735 seconds Special TDMA, time spent on n= 1e+06 is 2.56285 seconds
+    General TDMA, time spent on n = 1e+06 is 2.97735 seconds Special TDMA, time spent on n = 1e+06 is 2.56285 seconds

 Its not fully apparent at small matrix sizes, but once they get big, the reduction in FLOPs makes a difference.
+This is because the overhead in the _scipy.linalg.lu_solve_ function is relatively big for small $n$'s.

 ## Project 1 d)
 The program (`relative_error.py`) gives this result: